Emmy Rossum: Charity work and advocacy

 Rossum was a YouthAIDS ambassador.
 In 2008, she was signed as the spokesperson for Pinkitude, an apparel line inspired by the Pink Panther character, to help raise breast cancer awareness.
 In 2010, she appeared in public service announcements for the Natural Resources Defense Council (NRDC) Action Fund.
 She also works with Global Green USA to raise money for environmental protection and awareness of ecological issues.
 In 2015, Rossum campaigned with the Best Friends Animal Society to encourage animal adoption.

 On May 26, 2009, Rossum attended a march in West Hollywood California protesting the California Supreme Court's ruling to uphold Proposition 8.

+In February 2024, Rossum was one of 400 celebrities who signed an open letter by Creative Community for Peace denouncing attempts to remove Israel from Eurovision 2024 amid the Gaza war.

 Personal life

-Rossum married Justin Siegel on February 17, 2008, though they publicly presented themselves as in a relationship but unmarried.
-He filed for divorce 19 months later on September 25, 2009, in Los Angeles, citing irreconcilable differences, and the divorce was finalized on December 28, 2010.
-In August 2015, Rossum became engaged to writer/director Sam Esmail after two years of dating, and the couple married on May 29, 2017, at a Reform synagogue in New York City.
-On May 23, 2021, Rossum gave birth to their daughter after keeping her pregnancy a secret from the media.
+Rossum married Justin Siegel in February 2008, although they publicly presented themselves as in an unmarried relationship.
+19 months later, in September 2009, he filed for divorce, citing irreconcilable differences.
+The divorce was finalized on December 28, 2010.

+Rossum dated Counting Crows frontman Adam Duritz from 2009 to 2010.

+In 2013, Rossum began dating writer/director Sam Esmail.
+They got engaged two years later, in August 2015.
+They married on May 29, 2017, at the Central Synagogue in New York City.
+The couple has two children: a daughter, born May 2021, and a son, born April 2023.

+Rossum has celiac disease and predominantly hyperactive ADHD and has been on medication for the latter since childhood.

-She is a relative, by marriage, of designer Vera Wang, who was married to Rossum's cousin, investor and real-estate developer Arthur P. Becker.
+The designer Vera Wang was married to Rossum's cousin, investor and real-estate developer Arthur P. Becker from 1989 to 2012.
 Rossum has described herself as "a spiritual person, but not especially religious."